CoolandHot/bigGapHeatmap/README.md

 pheatmap with larger gaps
 ========

-This project only changes the column gaps between clusters, please visit its parent project for more information.
+This project only add one parameter, `gap.size`, for changing the column gaps between clusters.
+Other functions are exactly same as its parent project, please visit [it](https://github.com/raivokolde/pheatmap) more information.

 ## Installation